Jef808/dev_utilities/fs-watcher/README.md

 ### TODOS

+- [] Specify files to watch from auxiliary config file.
-- [] Specify files to watch from command line
+- [] Specify files to watch from command line.
-- [] Get files to watch automatically from git
+- [] Get files to watch automatically from git.